 CRM-05 When a parent brings in a new pet a medical chart should be created

 Per CSFDAVD, the medical chart starts with a table of basic information called Animal_Facts; the reception/customer relations management table is simply called pet.
-When a new animal is added to the pet chart the trigger fires and the relevant data is automatically slid into the Animal_Facts chart [figure.
-This leads to data duplication in the database; it is needed because it is not necessarily appropriate for the medical aspect of the patient’s data to be available to all employees of the business.
+When a new animal is added to the pet chart the trigger fires and the relevant data automatically goes into the Animal_Facts chart [figure.
+This leads to data duplication in the database; duplicate data is needed because it is not necessarily appropriate for the medical aspect of the patient’s data to be available to all employees of the business.